jonny-novikov/programmer-training/development/Formatting.md

 }
 ```

-- If you are deconstructing more then one item; pass in props then deconstruct inside the function
+- If you are deconstructing more then one item; pass in props then deconstruct inside the function.
+- Stack the items and always keep your props in alphabetical order so they are super easy for anyone to find.

 ```
 const ExampleCompoTwo = (props) => {